pypa/pip-audit/README.md

 This project is developed by [Trail of Bits](https://www.trailofbits.com/) with support from Google.
 This is not an official Google product.

+## Features

+* Support for auditing both local environments and requirements-style files
+* Human and machine-readable output formats (columnar, JSON)
+* Support for multiple vulnerability services (PyPI, OSV)
+* "Strict" and "dry-run" modes for high assurance and evaluation
+* Seamlessly reuses your local `pip` caches

 ## Installation

 `pip-audit` requires Python 3.6 or newer, and can be installed directly via